alexfernandez/alexfernandez.github.io/2023/climate-change-roofs.md

 at least globally.

 ### 💊 Side Effects

+Getting an international agreement for roof mirrors would probably not be easy.

 The nice part of this project is that infrared mirrors on roofs would help [cool our buildings](https://www.architecturaldigest.com/story/mirror-on-roof-renovation),